 What can happen to a business in a divorce?

-If the business essentially belongs to one spouse (ie they founded and managed it) the courts will normally try to ensure this party retains their business in full.
+Well, it generally depends on several factors including whether the business only belongs to one individual spouse, for example they founded and managed it alone.
+In which case the courts will normally try to ensure that party retains their business in full.

-Instead of having to share the business interests with their ex, they will instead give up alternative assets (eg their portion of the marital home) as a substitute for the value of the business assets.
+Should this be the case then instead of having to share the business interests with their ex, they will have to give up alternative assets (eg their portion of the marital home) as a substitute for the value of the business assets.

 However, if there are insufficient alternative assets, it may be necessary to transfer a certain number of shares (in the case of a limited company) to the other spouse.